Statutes and By-laws of the International Association of Cryospheric Sciences (IACS)

 · Representation on IACS web pages.

-· Funding applications to IUGG and ICSU grant programmes that require formal
+· IACS funding applications on behalf of Working Groups or Standing Groups to IUGG and ICSU for grant programmes that require formal IACS involvement.

 · Formal letters of support for funding applications to national and international

-The IACS Bureau may also approve, from time to time, Joint Bodies to carry out a joint venture between another international organization, or organizations, and an IACS Working Group, an IACS Standing Group or a similar form of activity (or vice versa).
+The IACS Bureau may also approve, from time to time, Joint Bodies to carry out a joint venture between IACS, an IACS Working Group or Standing Group and IUGG bodies or another organization, or organizations.
 The justification for such joint activities should be similar to that for IACS groups.
 The Bureau may also approve other forms of IACS joint activity, where an IACS representative is appointed by the Bureau in a bilateral or multilateral initiative with another international organization or organizations.